By: Marilyn L. Davis

 - Be open to publishing new, seasoned, or somewhere in-between writers.

 - Communicate with all who submitted in a timely manner.

 - Create an encouraging climate

 - Develop a community of writers.

 - Publish “how-to’s,” memoirs, grammar instruction, poetry, and essays.

 - Look for the bones in the writing.

 - Not make people jump through unnecessary hoops.

 - Offer sound editing advice and see what the writer did with it by asking for a “revise and resubmit,” giving the writer another shot at publication.

 - Publish a variety of genres.

 - Respond to comments.

 Now that we had our absolutes, we launched several campaigns to attract new writers.
 We were certain that writers would flock to the site to submit a guest post.
-We might have been somewhat naïve, because the reality was that we had to prove ourselves, too.
+Perhaps we were naïve because the reality was that we had to prove ourselves, too.

 We worked hard and did, but as we say in the south, “That’s all water under the bridge.”